duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2___Test.md

 	- Write TWO words which contain the sound described as "voiced alveolar retroflex". #card collapsed:: true
 		- red, right
-- 3.Choose the description for the initial consonant of the word "generosity".
-  A. voiced alveolo-palatal fricative
-  B. voiced palatal glide
-  C. voiced velar stop
-  D. voiced alveolo-palatal affricate
-	- voiced alveolo-palatal affricate
-- 4.Which word below contain the sound described as "voiced dental fricative"?
+- 4.Which word below contain the sound described as "voiced dental fricative"? #card
-- ethnic
+  A. ethnic
-- athlete
+  B. athlete
   C. either
   D. anthem
+	- either
 - 5.Choose the word which does NOT contain the sound described as "voiceless bilabial stop".
 - pepper
 - pinpoint